 • Able to demonstrate a safe governance framework for the service or innovation being described for which they are being nominated

 • Able to clearly demonstrate the benefits the work has had for patients, clients, families and colleagues

 • Through service evaluation, patient involvement and / or other means, is able to demonstrate a positive impact

-• Show passion for the nursing profession by going the “extra mile” demonstrating a “can do” positive attitude
+• Show commitment to and passion for the nursing profession, going the “extra mile” demonstrating a “can do” positive attitude